Larry Craig scandal: Arrest and guilty plea

-Allegations about prior conduct become public
+The scandal breaks

-On October 17, 2006, gay rights activist Michael Rogers reported on sexual liaisons between Craig and unnamed individuals in Washington, DC's Union Station.
-Rogers uncovered a news story from 1982 that tied Craig to a sex and drug scandal in the US Congress.
-Rogers reported on more recent activity in various places throughout the nation.
-Rogers's report prompted Craig to issue a denial.
+On August 27, 2007, Roll Call published a story about Craig's arrest at the Minneapolis–St. Paul Airport and his subsequent guilty plea in that case.

-On August 27, 2007, Roll Call broke the story to reveal details about Craig's arrest at the Minneapolis–St. Paul Airport and his subsequent guilty plea in that case.
-After the conviction came to light, the Idaho Statesman published a story on August 28, 2007, about three allegations involving Craig's sexual conduct.
-A college student, who was considering pledging at Craig's fraternity at the University of Idaho in 1967, told a reporter for the Idaho Statesman that Craig led the student to his bedroom and, "made what the man said he took to be an invitation to sex."
+The Idaho Statesman published a story on August 28, 2007, about three other allegations involving Craig's sexual conduct.
+A college student, who was considering pledging at Craig's fraternity at the University of Idaho in 1967, told a reporter for the Idaho Statesman that Craig led the student to his bedroom and "made what the man said he took to be an invitation to sex."
 In the second reported incident, a man, who identified himself as gay, told a reporter that Craig cruised him at the REI store in Boise in November 1994, following him around the store for half an hour.
 The last reported incident to the Idaho Statesman about Craig's conduct came from a 40-year-old man with close ties to Republican officials.
 According to the man's story about the encounter with Craig, the man "reported having oral sex with Craig at Washington's Union Station, probably in 2004."
-A reporter for the Idaho Statesman interviewed Craig on August 28, 2007, regarding the allegations about his conduct, and in response to the reporter's questions, Craig said, "I'm not gay, and I don't cruise, and I don't hit on men. ...
+A reporter for the Idaho Statesman interviewed Craig on August 28, 2007, regarding the allegations about his conduct.
+In response to the reporter's questions, Craig said, "I'm not gay, and I don't cruise, and I don't hit on men. ...
 I don't go around anywhere hitting on men, and by God, if I did, I wouldn't do it in Boise, Idaho!
 Jiminy!"